 If you have been charged with a crime in South Carolina, the last thing you want to do is assume that you are guilty.
 No matter what charge you are facing, a conviction will have severe consequences, and you need to fight your charge by all means available.

-7 Ways a Lawyer Can Help You if You Committed a Crime in South Carolina
+7 Ways a Lawyer Could Help You if You Committed a Crime in South Carolina

 But, let’s say you did something illegal, and there is a good chance that the prosecution will be able to collect the evidence it needs to secure a conviction.
 Here are seven ways a criminal defense lawyer can still help to minimize the consequences of your arrest: